stormuk/pepper/README.md

     - IdleTime

 ##### Actions
-    - DismissHumans - to ask any humans present to leave the room (for mapping)
+* DismissHumans - to ask any humans present to leave the room (for mapping)
-    - PromptForBatteryCharge - to ask to be plugged in when battery is low
+* PromptForBatteryCharge - to ask to be plugged in when battery is low
-    - StopListening - to cancel any active listening actions
+* StopListening - to cancel any active listening actions

 ##### Helpers
-    - DoMapping
+* DoMapping
-    - SaveLocation
+* SaveLocation
-    - ClearLocations
+* ClearLocations
-    - GoToLocation
+* GoToLocation
-    - HoldAwareness
+* HoldAwareness
-    - ReleaseAwareness
+* ReleaseAwareness

 ## Remote Monitoring
 ### Android Studio
-When running an application from Android Studio it is possible to view live debug information in the "Logcat" pane, usually accessed from the bottom left of the window.
+When running an application from Android Studio it is possible to view raw debug information in the "Logcat" pane, usually accessed from the bottom left of the window.

 ### ABOD3
 Load the plan file and see the elements highlighted as the POSH planner considers and prioritises them.